 3. Create article lengths.

-Unlike Wikipedia, your reference work should have entries with length roughly proportional to the topic’s importance.
+Ideally, and unlike Wikipedia, your reference work should have entries with length roughly proportional to the topic’s importance.
 If you have external contributors, elicit their comments on proposed article length.
 Wikipedia tends to get overwhelmed by enthusiastic contributors who want to write about a subject they like.
 Star Trek has much more detailed coverage in Wikipedia than Shakespeare.

 4. Create sample entries.

 You should create at least three short, medium and long template entries, for other authors to follow as a style guide.
 These give indications of style and tone for the compilers.
-The compilers will follow these far more than a style guide (see below).
+Compilers will follow these far more than a formal style guide (see below).

 5. Think about rights.